checkedc/checkedc-clang/docs/checkedc/Setup-and-Build.md

 You can build `clang` the usual way that it is built.
 The earlier build system directions will create a Debug build, so `clang` will be replaced in your build directory under `Debug\bin`.

+Note that the first time that you build clang, it may take over an hour to build.
+This is because LLVM is being built.
+The debug build of LLVM is particularly slow because it bottlenecks on table generation.
+LLVM generates architecture-specific tables at build time that are used during code generation.
+The default table generation algorithm is very slow in debug builds.
+Subsequent builds during development will be much faster (minutes, not an hour).

 ### On Unix